It was a steamy summer day when we first set foot onto our homestead.

 It will make laying them much easier.
 However, if by some chance you don’t get them perfectly straight don’t panic, you can still get them to work.

-My husband and I made this project a two-person operation.
+My husband and I made this project a 2-person operation.
 He would feed the boards into the table saw, and I would help guide them off of the table saw and stack them.

 And that is all there is to it.
 You will have your floor at this point.